×

 We asked people in Japan if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "A few grammatical errors come to mind.
 Woman is "onna no hito" rather than just "onna" and if you say just onna it is referring to their vaginas.
 Also, I said "Watashi wa sensei wo tabemashita" instead of "Watachi wa sensei to tabemashita."
-The difference: "I ate a teacher" instead of "I ate with a teacher"," said one expat who made the move to Tomobe.
+The difference: "I ate a teacher" instead of "I ate with a teacher"," commented one expat who made the move to Tomobe.

 View More Answers